Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

 - Increased ventilation in the room.

-- Use of personal protective equipment (PPE).
+- Use of personal protective equipment (PPE) by the practitioner.

 - All patients are being screened before their appointment for any symptoms of COVID-19 infection or contact with possible cases.